-The Nominating/Corporate Governance Committee is comprised of Messrs.
-Cleaver and Aubert and Ms. Molsbergen, each of whom are independent under the rules of The Nasdaq Stock Market.
+The Nominating/Corporate Governance Committee is currently comprised of Messrs.
+Cleaver and Aubert and Ms. Sherwood, each of whom are independent under the rules of The Nasdaq Stock Market.
+Mr. Cleaver currently serves as the chair of the Nominating/Corporate Governance Committee.
 The Nominating/Corporate Governance Committee meets at least annually, and otherwise as necessary.
-Mr. Cleaver is the chair of the Nominating/Corporate Governance Committee.